By: Roliena Slingerland

 “Gretta.”

-A creak, and then the door moves from your hands.
+A creak, and then the door moves from her hands.

-His eyes run unchecked over your tall frame.
-You do the same to him.
+His eyes run unchecked over her tall frame, and suddenly she feels self-conscious.
+She is no longer a carefree girl in ponytails.
+She awards him with the same appraisal.
 Is this really Mac?
-He’s shorter than you remembered, even though he’s in a wheelchair, and skinnier – far skinnier.
+Shorter than she remembers, even though he’s in a wheelchair, and skinnier – far skinnier!
 His skin drapes over him like flesh on a hanger.
 His grey eyes are tinged with yellow and the deep brown hair replaced by tatters of grey moss.

 “Come in, Gretta girl.
 For a moment thought Lucille had changed her mind.”